 |Utilities||Dishwasher, Washing machine|

 Electric storage heaters with underfloor heating in all bathrooms.
 Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, TV, DVD player, CD player, radio, WiFi.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
-Cot & highchair available (if requested at booking).
+Cot & highchair on request.
 Off road parking for 2 cars.
 Large enclosed garden with furniture.
 Communal courtyard area.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop & pub 3 miles.

 Northumberland is a heady combination of fishing villages, market towns, sandy beaches, magnificent castles and historic Hadrian's Wall, tied together by beautiful countryside and abundant wildlife.